Local council requirements for school property projects

 Resource Management Act charges

-You will need to apply for a certificate for public use if the school wants to continue to use part of a building while construction work is underway on another part of it, for example, if a large block is under construction and part of the finished building can be used safely.
+You'll need to apply for a certificate for public use if the school wants to continue to use part of a building while construction work is underway on another part of it, for example, if a large block is under construction and part of the finished building can be used safely.

 If the school needs a certificate for public use, apply for it when you apply for building consent.
 The council will check that the building can be used safely before it provides the certificate.